-What Will I Need?
+What Will I Need To Paint My Skirting?

 - Paint – Now we come to the paint – what type of paint to use?
 It depends on the finish you want really.
-Gloss is traditional, but you could go for satinwood for a more subtle finish.
+Gloss is traditional, but you could go for satinwood for a more subtle finish

-- A “Paint Guard” – Some DIY shops sell plastic carpet protectors that can take the place of your card – the advantage of these is that you can clean it as you go, rather than replacing the card with a new piece.
+- A “Paint Guard” – Some DIY shops sell plastic carpet protectors that can take the place of your card – the advantage of these is that you can clean it as you go, rather than replacing the card with a new piece

 Painting the Skirting

 Start by cutting in along the top of the skirting.
 Go slowly and use a small amount of paint at a time – wipe excess paint off the brush along the edge of the tin.
 Brush from right to left (reverse if you are left-handed), so that you’re not leaning across awkwardly.

-For a professional finish and greater protection, you’ll need to paint at least two coats.
+- Sand Down imperfections betweens coats – For a professional finish and greater protection, you’ll need to paint at least two coats.
 Allow the paint to dry (check the tin for drying times), then use a fine grade sandpaper to go over the skirting before you start on the second coat.
-Pay special attention to any drips or bumps, being sure to sand them right down – otherwise they will get worse with the second coat.
-Wipe over the skirting with a damp cloth after sanding to remove the fine dust which will stop the next coat adhering.
+Pay special attention to any drips or bumps, being sure to sand them right down – otherwise they will get worse with the second coat

+- Remove Dust before painting again – Wipe over the skirting with a damp cloth after sanding to remove the fine dust which will stop the next coat adhering.
 Make sure the skirting is dry before you start your next coat.
-Repeat the process above, taking your time cutting in and always checking for drips.
+Repeat the process above, taking your time cutting in and always checking for drips